-- Start and step between the various power steps (Off, 1kW, 2kW or 3kW) with the + button or - button.
-The set value is displayed on the screen.
-When activated the plus symbol changes colour to green.
-(Certain boilers are equipped with max.
-2kW). - 2.
-The settings are ready and the boiler is working at set temperature. - In order to switch off gas operation, press Off.
+- Use the + or button to switch on the electric heating and toggle between the various power modes (Off, 1kW, 2kW or 3kW).
+The set value will be displayed on the screen.
+The activated mode is indicated by the + button changing colour to green.
+If a \load monitor is installed and set, the boiler will not use more electricity than it is capable or even if 3kW is selected. - 2.
+The settings are now complete and the boiler is working at the set temperature. - 3.
+To switch off electrical operation, use the button to toggle to Off.

-Heating with gas
+Heating with Gas

-Do as follows to activate heating with gas.
-If both electricity and gas are selected, electricity is given priority.
+Proceed as follows to activate heating with gas.
+A priority can be set when selecting both electricity and gas.